JAYAPRAKASHCHANDRAN/thermoPro/README.md

-# thermoPro Description
+# ThermoPro: A Smarter Way to Analyze Thermal Insulation
-ThermoPro is an advanced thermal insulation analysis tool designed to simplify material comparison and energy optimization for diverse applications such as buildings, vehicles, and extreme environments.
-By combining heat transfer principles with an intuitive UI, ThermoPro helps engineers, architects, and decision-makers make informed choices to reduce energy costs and environmental impact.
+ThermoPro: A Smarter Way to Analyze Thermal Insulation ThermoPro is an advanced tool designed to streamline thermal insulation analysis, helping users compare materials and optimize energy efficiency.
+It’s ideal for applications across buildings, vehicles, and even extreme environments.
+By integrating heat transfer principles with an intuitive user interface, ThermoPro empowers engineers, architects, and decision-makers to make informed choices that reduce costs and environmental impact.

+Additionally, I’ve provided a user guide titled "Thermal Insulation UI" to ensure ease of use and better understanding of the workflow.